 In the Targeting tab, you can set what this campaign is targeting.
 Campaigns can target anything from different countries to different devices, browsers and carriers.
 Options marked with an Asterisk (*) are mandatory, while the others are optional.

-Initially you can choose from the following targeting options:
+You can choose from the following targeting options:

 - *Locations: Here you can select countries and regions of those countries to target.